Vssblt/vim-ide.nvim/README.md

   -- A vim 7.4+ plugin to generate table of contents for Markdown files.
   -- :GenTocGFM

-  use { "LunarWatcher/auto-pairs" }
-  -- Insert or delete brackets, parens, and quotes in pair.
-  -- a maintained fork of jiangmiao/auto-pairs

   -- {
   -- These plugins have poor performance!!!!
     use { "lukas-reineke/indent-blankline.nvim",